Tony Carmody's Helicopter Info Site (Sponsored by Rotor Research Pty Ltd T/as Brumby Helicopter Co)

 The wet season (monsoon) in '89 up in the Northern Territory flood plains was really steamy.

-Because of the problem with the big lizards (man eating saltwater crocodiles) on the flood plains, I always carried a stainless steel Ruger .38 pistol and a Sako .243 rifle in the machine in case I survived the crash if something went wrong.
-I still get little flashback thoughts of "what if it really happened" and I was left sitting hunched up on the rotor head of the helicopter sticking only a foot or so out of the water with one cartridge left and a couple of big hungry crocs eyeing me up – maybe general Custer felt the same.
+Because of the problem with the "big lizards" (man eating saltwater crocodiles) on the flood plains, I always carried a stainless steel Ruger .38 pistol and a Sako .243 rifle in the machine in case I survived the crash if something went wrong.

-It was the Australia day holiday.
-The two previous repugnant days had been stifling – too hot to spray because of the overcast and almost 100% humidity, so Joe, the station manager, asked me if we could use the helicopter to do a bit of wild pig culling instead.
-Not needing extra encouragement - away we went blazing at every pig we could see – not a hard thing to do from the air as they were slowed down when running thru the flood plain shallows.
+The two previous repugnant days had been stifling – too hot to spray because of the overcast and almost 100% humidity, so Joe, the station manager, asked me if we could use the helicopter to do a bit of aerial wild feral pig culling instead.

 Some of the oinkers looked to be in prime condition and we salivated as we thought of them being a better feed than the tins of food we had been heating up for the last week or so.

-I gently lowered the skids about 6 inches into the water and told Joe to get out and tie a couple of dead pigs onto the cargo hook so we could take them home.
-I was hoping that the helicopter down wash was enough to keep those hungry lizards away as I would have had trouble getting airborne again if a two tonne reptile jumped over the skid and locked onto Joe.
+I gently lowered the skids about 6 inches into the water and told Joe to get out and tie a couple of dead pigs onto the cargo hook underneath the helicopter so that we could take them home.

 The problem started when we got home – everyone knows that wild pig has to be cooked hot and right through to get rid of any parasites which could decommission your stomach and a few other things.
 However you can’t cook a pig in an LPG stove which has run out of gas just at the wrong time.